willie68/ReCoS-Remote-Command-Service/README.md

 parameters:

-name: The name of the page
+`name`: The name of the page
-columns: Number of columns on the page
+`columns`: Number of columns on the page
-rows: Number of rows on the page
+`rows`: Number of rows on the page
+`toolbar`: `show`, this page will appear in the toolbar to directly switch to, `hide`, if this page should appear in the toolbar.
+With the page command you can switch to this page.
-cells: List of names of the action per cell
+`cells`: List of names of the action per cell

 Example: